FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/HTTP.md

 Is a way to protect you and your users from data breach.
 It is also more important has API's are only available if your website is secured with HTTPS

 ## Multiplexing
-Is a system or signal involving simultaneous transmission of several messages along a single channel of communication
+Is a system or signal involving simultaneous transmission of several messages along a single channel of communication.

+## Message passing
+Another technique that was explicitly designed to allow cross-origin communication is called message passing. `postMessage()` is a function that can be called to pass a message to other windows and iframes, even if they come from a different origin.
+This creates a message event you subscribe to like any other event.
+For security, the receiver can inspect the message’s origin and content.

+While postMessage is much cleaner and allows more granular control than the other cross-origin options, it sadly hasn’t been as widely adopted by API providers.

+## CORS (Cross Oringin Resource Sharing)
+Is a powerfull enginnering solution to the singe origin problem, and has been adapted by API provider as the primary way to share resources.

+## CORS Headers
+They permit cross origin requests without relying on Javascript, though they do needs some server side code.
+CORS Headers allows servers to specify a set of origins that are allowed to access its resources.
+If the request referrer header is on that list, it will be able to inspect the answer and use the data.